saloonphp/saloon/README.md

 - Lets you update API requests in one place.
 - Easily extend with your own functionality.
 - Framework agnostic.
+- Mocking requests for testing.

+> Note on mocking/faking: I'm currently looking for some help with mocking requests in Saloon.
+If you have any suggestions to make this better, please consider contributing to the issue on the issues page.

 ## Getting Started
 ### Using Laravel?